 Be sure we have car seats.

 It's never safe to assume that we won't have to go anywhere while the kids are in our care.
 There could be an emergency.
 We've probably educated ourselves about car seats and bought the appropriate models, but if not, leave us yours.Continue to 9 of 10 below.

 Keep your cell phones on.

 Okay, so perhaps the music is really loud at the club where you are meeting your friends.
 Keep your cell phones on, and put them on vibrate if you need to.
+Check them occasionally to see if you have missed a call or a message.
 We won't call you unless we need you, but there is always that possibility.

 10 of 10